Managing your fleet using spreadsheets limits your ability to harvest the value of big data surrounding your fleet.

 Through years of market experience and customer engagement, it is apparent that spreadsheets are still widely used across the industry.
-It is particularly prevalent in smaller scale fleets where management may be more achievable, and the opportunity cost is hidden by the lack of visibility and awareness
+It is particularly prevalent in smaller-scale fleets where management may be more achievable, en though the opportunity cost is hidden by a lack of visibility and awareness

 The costs of having an unlicensed driver using your fleet, or a vehicle that has exceeded its scheduled maintenance interval, can quickly snowball.

 If you are managing your fleet via spreadsheets, there is no shortage of ways to assist in rolling up and visualising your key fleet data.
 But these reports can easily become overwhelming and hard to maintain, they add to the noise in your day-to-day management.

 Managing a fleet’s day-to-day operations is a full workload as it stands, let alone trying to pick the key insights from within your reports.
 Reporting by exception and using your data to automatically generate reports can support your management decisions, allowing you to quickly identify key actionable insights you need to enable effective and cognisant decisions.